-- CRMC is currently engaged with the Georgia Baptist Association ("GBA") to provide dental care at CRMC's Open Arms Clinic.
+- CRMC is currently engaged with the Georgia Baptist Association (GBA) to provide dental care at CRMC's Open Arms Clinic.
 The GBA mobilized a dental unit that has the ability to travel to outlying locations to provide dental care to the uninsured population. - In 2016, CRMC successfully credentialed a local dentist onto the medical staff to perform pediatric procedures in Coffee County.
+The dentist continues to serve the community with these services.